-So when I did my day trip to Agra, I did not take the train from New Delhi train station as I imagined.
-I took the Taj Express from Hazrat Nizamuddin station.
+When I did my day trip to Agra, I did not take the train from New Delhi train station as I initially intended.
+I took the Taj Express from Hazrat Nizamuddin station instead.

 Departing from Nizamuddin train station

-Tip: If your ticket (in any train journey) has ‘W’ for its berth instead of a number, FYI there is no such berth marked ‘W’.
+Pro Tip: If your ticket (in any train journey) has ‘W’ for its berth instead of a number, FYI there is no such berth marked ‘W’.
 It means you’re on a waiting list.
-To see if you have been assigned a berth number by the time you depart, you either have to have an app to check, or look for your name on the reservation charts on the platform.
-This happened to me departing from Lucknow for Delhi.
+To see if you have been assigned a berth number by the time you depart, you either check on an app, or look for your name on the reservation charts on the platform.
+This happened to me, departing from Lucknow for Delhi.
 A kind Indian business commuter looked on my behalf (like, he went out of the train to read the chart for me).

-The Taj Express journey from Nizamuddin train station in Delhi, to Agra Cantonment, took about 2 1/2 hours.
-Exiting the platforms to the station building, I saw instantly that the station was different from any of the other train stations I passed through.
+The Taj Express journey from Nizamuddin train station in Delhi, to the Agra Cantonment station, took about 2 1/2 hours.
+Exiting the platforms to the station building, I saw instantly that the Agra station was different from any of the other train stations I passed through.

 Aside from the Taj Mahal itself, which everyone will have on their itinerary, the rest of the Agra day trip is up to you.
 There are tours that cover the Taj Mahal, the Red Fort of Agra, and nearby attractions like Fatehpur Sikri.
-And of course, as I mentioned, the tuktuk hires package their rates based on number of attractions, or their combinations.
+The package rates are based on number of attractions, or their combinations.

-Return to Delhi by the last train from Agra
+Returning to Delhi with the last train from Agra

 There was a huge crowd, and it was quite difficult to board.
 I remember shielding a child who was trying to board, worried he might fall in the crush and be trampled.

 Fortunately for me, there was another foreign traveller in the same situation.
-He had the seat next to mine, in fact.
-He seemed to be a bit more used to it, and was a lot more confident that he was in the right place.
-So he ejected both guys who were in our seats.
+A half-Pakistani, half-English teacher, he had the seat next to mine.
+Seemingly a bit more used to this chaos, and a lot more confident that he was in the right place, he ejected both guys who were in our seats.

-That was not all.
-At each stop, people got off – but people also kept coming in.
-At some point there were so many people that it was like in a subway train.
-People were even napping on the overhead luggage racks.
+But that was not the end of it.
+At each stop, people got off, but people also kept coming in.
+At some point there were so many people that it was like a subway train.

 I realised then, that no conductor came on board to check tickets.
 Perhaps everyone knows that there are no ticket checks for the last train.
 So effectively, it is a ‘free train’.

-Later, arriving back at Nizamuddin station, it was again a crowded rush out.
-By this time it was dark and late.
+Later, arriving back at Nizamuddin station, it was again a crowded rush out of the train.
+By this time, it was dark and late.
 Frankly, it did feel intimidating to hire a tuktuk to get back to my accommodation alone.
 There were no other transport options that I could see.

-In my case, my temporary travel companion was chivalrous enough to offer to adjust his own commute back, so that we would share a tuktuk.
+In my case, my temporary travel companion was kind enough to offer to share a tuktuk so I would appear to have someone I knew in the city.
 I appreciated that.

 A lot of online resources say that Agra can be done quite easily as a day trip.
-I think it is both yes and no.
+I think in reality it is both yes and no.

 However, these are monuments of outstanding beauty and significance.
 They are at a whole different level from most other monuments I have visited in Asia, North Africa and Europe.
 They need to be experienced in person, with at least some of that time to yourself.

-This would make it a much more expensive trip than a day trip.
-But, it would be worth doing.
+This would make your Agra visit a much more expensive trip than a day trip.
+But, I think it would be worth doing.

-Yes or No: Delhi to Agra by Train
+Yes or No: Travelling from Delhi to Agra by train